cgoncalves/cumulus_topology_converter/documentation/README.md

 These topologies can be used to get started with topology converter.

 ## The Reference Topology
 This topology can be used to simulate any feature offered by Cumulus Linux.
 It is not necessary to turn on each device in this topology, only those which you intend to use (to keep the simulation more manageable on a laptop).
-For more information on the reference topology see the [internal wiki page](https://wiki.cumulusnetworks.com/display/SAL/Reference+Topology), public documentation on the Reference Topology is coming soon!
+For more information on the reference topology see the [cldemo-vagrant](https://github.com/CumulusNetworks/cldemo-vagrant) Github repository.

 ![Reference Topology](reference_topology.png)